From our more than 30 years combined experience, we have five insights to help position food innovators and food investors for success.

 If you aren’t attractive to investors, assess the feasibility and viability of a company like yours.
 Perhaps your offering isn’t ready for prime time.
 Or maybe you’re in a crowded market and your product’s not unique.
 Is public funding your chosen route?
 Be sure to share in your pitch a realistic view of your feasibility and viability.
 Explain clearly how the product could be made or how the process can work.
 And include viable paths to financial growth to round out your terrific pitch on the global benefits of your idea.

 Nobody knows everything about ingredients, processes, products, packaging, and markets.
 Figure out what you know and add to your team people who know what you don’t.
 Even in large companies where there’s terrific technical knowledge across the organization, you’ll find that moving into new technologies needs additional partners on the team to cover what you don’t know.

 For the food innovators we work with, we are part of their team that helps drive innovation and invest wisely.
-Innovation is and has always been a team sport.
+Innovation is a team sport.